 Disable browser-based autocomplete and search history, and mobile OS text autocorrect and autocomplete.

 Expose only the information essential to the customer’s search.
-To maintain a streamlined and consistent experience, search interface content and product data should be reduced to the minimum amount necessary to communicate how the feature works and to make the selection of products meaningful.
-The API supports your ability to control which elements are exposed or hidden.
-Although you can adapt this to the needs of the merchant, it is recommended that you expose only the image, product title, and price.
+To maintain a streamlined and consistent experience, reduce search interface content and resource data to the minimum amount necessary to make selection meaningful.
+Using the API, you can control which elements are exposed or hidden.
+Although you can adapt this to the needs of the merchant, you should consider only exposing the recommended fields.

 Don’t show a "Sold out" label for suggested product variants in case the user is looking for a variant that isn’t sold out.
 "Sold out” should be shown only when the product object within the response has its